A 2-year-old child draws with colored pencils in an album and screams.

 Drawing provides a language for kids to express their thoughts and ideas, which improves as they develop the ability to convey their reactions, opinions, and needs.
 Furthermore, through the child’s drawings, caregivers gain insight into how the child perceives and interprets their thoughts and experiences.

 Helping your children express themselves through drawing can be really useful during their education.
 Not only is this creative activity great for boosting their fine motor skills and problem-solving abilities, but also can help with relaxation and stress relief.
+Want to encourage your kids to draw?
+Don’t miss these articles:

 Children Draw: A Guide to Why, When and How Children Make Art

-To explore more on this topic, I recommend:
+For a deep dive on this topic, I recommend:

 Children Draw: A Guide to Why, When and How Children Make Art